 The sale is an auction, which is open to the public.
 At the sale, the lender usually makes a credit bid.
 The lender can bid up to the total amount owed, including fees and costs, or it may bid less.

 In some states, including Tennessee, when the lender is the high bidder at the sale but bids less than the total debt, it can get a deficiency judgment against the borrower (see below).
-If the lender is the highest bidder, the property becomes "Real Estate Owned" (REO).
+The property becomes "Real Estate Owned" (REO) if the lender is the highest bidder.

 But if a bidder, say a third party, is the highest bidder and offers more than you owe, and the sale results in excess proceeds—that is, money over and above what's needed to pay off all the liens on your property—you're entitled to that surplus money.

-A few potential ways to stop a foreclosure include reinstating the loan, redeeming the property before the sale, or filing for bankruptcy.
-(Of course, if you can work out a loss mitigation option, like a loan modification, that will also stop a foreclosure.)
+A few potential ways to stop a foreclosure and keep your home include reinstating the loan, redeeming the property, or filing for bankruptcy.
+Working out a loss mitigation option, like a loan modification, will also stop a foreclosure.

 But many deeds of trust, like the uniform Fannie Mae/Freddie Mac Deed of Trust, provide the borrower the right to cure the default after acceleration and reinstate the loan.
-Check your loan documents to find out if you get a reinstatement right and, if so, the deadline to complete one.
+Check your loan documents to determine if you get a reinstatement right and, if so, the deadline to complete one.